 That shouldn’t be a problem if you’re trying to pay off your balance as quickly as possible, which means the Wells Fargo Reflect rewards you for simply chipping away at your debt with what may be the two longest intro APR periods available.
-What’s more, its cellphone protection perk and low-interest 12.99 percent to 24.99 (variable) APR energize the Reflect card with solid ongoing value, which is usually the downfall of most cards designed solely for balance transfers.
+What’s more, its cellphone protection perk and low-interest 17.74 percent to 29.74 percent (variable) APR energize the Reflect card with solid ongoing value, which is usually the downfall of most cards designed solely for balance transfers.

-The Wells Fargo Reflect card’s default intro offer is a 0 percent APR on purchases from account opening and on qualifying balance transfers for 18 months from account opening (transfers must be made in your first 120 days), but eagle-eyed cardholders that make at least minimum payments on time each month will have their zero-interest periods extended to a chart-topping 21 months.
-What’s more, this offer is followed by a low-interest 12.99 percent to 24.99 (variable) APR.
+The Wells Fargo Reflect card’s default intro offer is a 0 percent APR on purchases from account opening and on qualifying balance transfers for 18 months from account opening (transfers must be made in your first 120 days), but eagle-eyed cardholders that make at least minimum payments on time each month will have their zero-interest periods extended to a chart-topping up to 21 months.
+What’s more, this offer is followed by a potentially low-interest 17.74 percent to 29.74 percent (variable) APR.

 Not many credit cards you’ll find nowadays can shield your balance or upcoming purchases from interest that long — let alone on both purchases and balance transfers.
-Receiving 18 months away from accruing interest is about average for cards specifically built for balance transfers, but one of the only other cards to surpasses that threshold is the *U.S. Bank Visa® Platinum Card with a 20-billing cycle 0 percent intro purchase and balance transfer APR (then 14.49 percent to 24.49 percent, variable APR).
-The updated Citi Simplicity® Card and Citi Diamond Preferred® Card now carry a 21-month 0 percent intro balance transfer APR (transfers must be completed within the first four months), but their 0 percent intro purchase APR lasts a mere 12 months (then 14.74 percent to 24.74 percent for the Simplicity and 13.74 percent to 23.74 percent for the Diamond Preferred, both variable).
+Receiving 18 months away from accruing interest is about average for cards specifically built for balance transfers, but one of the few other cards to match that threshold is the U.S. Bank Visa® Platinum Card with a 18-billing cycle 0 percent intro purchase and balance transfer APR (then 19.24 percent to 29.24 percent, variable APR).
+The updated Citi Simplicity® Card and Citi® Diamond Preferred® Card now carry a 21-month 0 percent intro balance transfer APR (transfers must be completed within the first four months), but their 0 percent intro purchase APR lasts a mere 12 months (then 18.74 percent to 29.49 percent for the Simplicity and 17.74 percent to 28.49 percent for the Diamond Preferred, both variable APRs).